Linguistics

 High scores on verbal, analytic, and quantitative aptitude tests are indicators of success in linguistics.
 Although few aspects of the field deal with numbers, students must be able to reason logically and explicitly and deal with formulas and abstract symbols.

-The Department of Linguistics is one of the academic units in the Division of World Languages, Literatures and Cultures.
+The Department of Linguistics is one of the academic units in the Division of World Languages, Literatures, and Cultures.
+The department administers the English as a Second Language program.

 Related Certificate